 Managers hold an authoritative position and have subordinates who work for them.
 Managers often leverage a transactional leadership style where the manager directs the subordinates on what to do and the subordinate obeys in order to receive their extrinsic reward (i.e. paycheck).

 Conversely, Leaders create a circle of influence through a transformational leadership style.
 They cast a vision, demonstrate honesty and integrity, inspire others, challenge the status quo and demonstrate to their followers that they will help them accomplish their shared goals.
 Their followers not only get extrinsic rewards but also, in a way, become better people.
 Leaders differ from managers, not because of power and control, but influence and inspiration.

 Although management and leadership differ, they are both important and necessary in organizations.
 Even in the case of a small business, a successful owner must be both a good manager responsible for planning, organizing, and controlling as well as a good leader who communicates, motivates, inspires, and encourages employees to reach their highest potential.
 We like to call it effective management with a leadership mindset.

-Lindsay Zajac: BNP Leader Exchange Facilitator:
+Lindsey Zajac: BNP Leader Exchange Facilitator:

 Lindsey A. Zajac is an experienced, Human Resources professional with a demonstrated history of excelling in fast-paced organizations including PepsiCo, Eaton Corporation, Saab Sensis and Next Jump.
 Training and Development, Talent Management, Employee Relations, Recruiting, and Succession Planning are Lindsey’s areas of expertise.
-Learn more about Lindsay.
+Learn more about Lindsey.